Information for Faculty & Staff

 With your help, librarians can make library resources and services more accessible to your online learners.
 Contact a librarian at Bentley Library at (978) 556-3401 or reference@necc.mass.edu.

 It’s also easy to incorporate library resources into your Blackboard course with simple steps.
-To take advantage of this course enhancement, please get in touch with one of the librarians.
+To take advantage of this course enhancement, please contact one of the librarians.

-If your students are in need of assistance with using academic technology, please see the Academic Technology section below.
+If your students need assistance with using academic technology, please see the Academic Technology section below.

 Suggesting Items for Our Collections